DennisLoren/api/README.md

          "status":"success","data":["lname":"dela cruz","fname":"juan","lname":"tacubanza","fname":"dennis"]
 }

-status (string): This field represents the status of the API response, set to "success" to indicate that the API request was processed successfully.
+- status (string): This field represents the status of the API response, set to "success" to indicate that the API request was processed successfully.

-data (array of objects): This field contains an array of objects where each object represents a student's information, including their first name (fname) and last name (lname).
+- data (array of objects): This field contains an array of objects where each object represents a student's information, including their first name (fname) and last name (lname).

-Success Response
-Status: 200 OK
+- Status: 200 OK

 c.
 JSON Payload updateName